In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Third Wave Specialty Coffee, without the barista.

 Auto Grind & Tamp.
-Fully-integrated conical burr coffee mill automatically grinds, doses and tamps 22 grams of coffee straight into the portafilter.
+Fully-integrated conical burr mill automatically grinds, doses and tamps 22 grams of coffee straight into the portafilter.

 Micro Foam Milk Texturing.
-Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is required for creating latte art.
+Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is required for making latte art.
 Allows you to fix the milk temperature and texture to suit your taste.

 LCD Display.
 LCD offers you all the information you need to make coffee exactly the way you like it, each time.